Cuenca, Spain: Home of Sora no Woto

 - Alarcón is a municipality in Cuenca, Castile-La Mancha, Spain.
 It has a population of 182 and is roughly 70 kilometres from Cuenca.
 The Del Campo Tower is found here.

 From the brief passages above, it is clear that Cuenca has a turbulent history.
-However, this has not stopped it from recovering and indeed, in the recent decades, the city has experienced economic growth owing to the tourism industry, made possible by advancements in transportation and communications.
-Contrary to rumour and myth, Cuenca is not a hotspot for anime fans.
-Instead, the sheer amount of historical sights in the region make it a unique destination to visit.
+However, this has not stopped it from recovering and indeed, in the recent decades, the city has experienced economic growth owing to the tourism industry, made possible by advancements in transportation and communications; the sheer amount of historical sights in the region make it a unique destination to visit, and some Sora no Woto fans have taken the time to drop by in this corner of the world to take in the sights of Cuenca.